Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Method

 The method most similar to ours is the ReDiffuser \cite{rediffuser} method, which also evaluates reliability using RND; however, this indicator is not used to guide the diffusion model generation but only serves as a principle for selecting from multiple sampled trajectories.
 In contrast, we argue that introducing a reliability indicator during the guidance process is beneficial for directly generating more reliable trajectories to avoid hallucinations, and it can reduce the number of sampled trajectories, thereby improving inference efficiency.

-\section{METHOD}
+\section{Method}

-In this section, we first introduced the diffusion model in decision-making and the conditional diffusion model with reward-preference characteristics.
-Based on this, we proposed the Curiosity-Diffuser method, which uses RND to evaluate trajectory performance and guide the diffusion model, thereby enhancing the reliability of the policy.
-Finally, we introduced the K-Sim metric for closed-loop detection, which ensures that the Curiosity-Diffuser generates data closer to the training set, thus improving reliability.
+In this section, we first introduce the diffusion model in decision-making and the conditional diffusion model with reward-preference characteristics.
+Based on this, we propose the Curiosity-Diffuser method, which uses RND to evaluate trajectory performance and guide the diffusion model, thereby enhancing the reliability of the policy.
+Finally, we introduce the K-Sim metric for closed-loop detection, which ensures that the Curiosity-Diffuser generates data closer to the training set, thus improving reliability.
+Fig. \ref{main} illustrates our main working approach.